Find Grad Schools

 The states with the most job growth for Fashion Designer are Idaho, Utah, and Colorado.
 Watch out if you plan on working in Pennsylvania, Vermont, or South Carolina.
 These states have the worst job growth for this type of profession.

-Salary for a Fashion Designer
+How Much Does a Fashion Designer Make?

-The average yearly salary of a Fashion Designer ranges between $36,420 and $155,470.
+The typical yearly salary for Fashion Designers is somewhere between $36,420 and $155,470.

 undefined